 - Suitable for high pressure and temperature services

-- Low cost compares to other types
+- The low cost compares to other types

 Disadvantages of Conventional PRV